SergeoLacruz/inventree-zebra-plugin/README.md

 It is directly converted to a SD command in ZPL.
 If your black areas tend to blur out reduce the darkness.

+### Dots per mm
+This sets the resolution of the printer.
+You can chooswe between 8, 12 and 24 dpmm depending on your printer model.

-### X-Position
+### Printer init
-This sets the position of the label in x-axis in mm.
-If your printer is 100mm wide and your label is 50mm wide set X-Position to 25.
+This string added to the printer output.
+It can be used to set special commands e.g. label rotation, mirror or white on black.
+Please refer to the ZPL manual for more information.

+Zebra printers store settings after printing.
+So if a rotated label has been printed all following label will be rotated unless you change it.
+The default ^PMN^PON sets the label to no rotation, no mirror just in case the printer has stored another setting.

-## Template
+## Label Template
 The label needs a template described in html and css.
 The template should start with a page definition that defines the label size as shown below: